xster/flutter-wiki/Bad-Builds.md

 **If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

+## all versions to _present_:
+ * Android Add-to-App apps will crash if a view is presented, dismissed, presented again, and any user interaction occurs [#31139](https://github.com/flutter/flutter/issues/31139)

+## v1.9.2 - _present_
+ * iOS Apps built with Bitcode will crash on launch [#42458](https://github.com/flutter/flutter/issues/42458)

 ## v1.10.8
  * microbenchmarks_stock_build_iteration regression [#41919](https://github.com/flutter/flutter/issues/41919)